rodluger/starry_process/joss/paper.md

 function of the number of points $K$ in each light curve when conditioning on a value of the inclination (blue) and when marginalizing over the inclination (orange).
-At $l_\mathrm{max} = 15$, computation of the covariance matrix of the GP takes about 20ms on a typical laptop.
+At $l_\mathrm{max} = 15$, computation of the covariance matrix of the GP takes between 30ms and 60ms on a typical laptop.
 The dashed line shows the asymptotic scaling of the algorithm, which is due to the Cholesky factorization and solve operations.\label{fig:speed}](figures/speed.pdf)